bigmountainstudio/What-is-new-in-SwiftUI/README.md

 ## Text Input & Output
 ### TextField
-The TextField can now overflow horizontally or vertically by specifying an [axis](https://developer.apple.com/documentation/swiftui/textfield/init(_:text:axis:)-7n1bm).
+* The TextField can now overflow horizontally or vertically by specifying an [axis](https://developer.apple.com/documentation/swiftui/textfield/init(_:text:axis:)-7n1bm).
+* A lienLimit modifier with one or a range of values can be added to specify how much the TextField can grow.
+Beyond that a scroll indicator will appear.
 ### TextEditor
 * [findNavigator](https://developer.apple.com/documentation/swiftui/view/findnavigator(ispresented:)) - Programmatically presents the find and replace interface for text editor views.
 * [findDisabled](https://developer.apple.com/documentation/swiftui/view/finddisabled(_:)) - Prevents find and replace operations in a text editor.